Glossary · Concepts

 A practical example

 An office consuming 100,000 kWh of grid electricity has Scope 2 emissions of around 20 tCO₂e using a typical UK location-based factor.
-Applying the DEECC T&D-loss factor adds roughly another 1–2 tCO₂e to Scope 3 Category 3, reflecting the additional generation needed to deliver that 100,000 kWh through the grid.
+Applying the DESNZ T&D-loss factor adds roughly another 1–2 tCO₂e to Scope 3 Category 3, reflecting the additional generation needed to deliver that 100,000 kWh through the grid.

 We include T&D losses in every engagement that reports Scope 2.
 See the full approach on the methodology page.